Shreveport Regional Airport: Airlines and destinations

 Currently, most airline services from Shreveport are flown with regional jet aircraft with the exception of flights operated by Allegiant Air which are operated with Airbus A320 Family jetliners.
-Delta Connection flies nonstop to Atlanta with Canadair CRJ-200 and CRJ-900 regional jets on behalf of Delta.
-American Eagle operating on behalf of American Airlines began flying four daily nonstop flights with Embraer E175 and Canadair CRJ 700 regional jet aircraft featuring first class and coach cabin service to Dallas/Fort Worth (DFW).
+Delta Connection flies nonstop to Atlanta with Canadair CRJ-700 and CRJ-900 regional jets on behalf of Delta.
+American Eagle operating on behalf of American Airlines began flying four daily nonstop flights with Embraer E175 and Canadair CRJ 700 and CRJ 900 regional jet aircraft featuring first class and coach cabin service to Dallas/Fort Worth (DFW).
 American Eagle also operates Embraer ERJ-145 regional jets to DFW and CRJ-700 aircraft to Charlotte.
-United Express flights to Denver (DEN) and Houston (IAH) are both operated with ERJ-145 aircraft.
+United Express flights to Denver (DEN) are operated with ERJ-175 aircraft and flights to Houston (IAH) are operated with ERJ-145 aircraft.